J77M/DLO-138_plotter/README.md

 # DLO-138_plotter
 A simple tool to parse and visualize the serial output of the DSO-138 oscilloscope with [DLO-138](https://github.com/ardyesp/DLO-138) firmware.
-The tool plots the signal on the oscilloscope after it was send through the serial port (via USB-TTL converter) and its Fast Fourier Transform (FFT), providing an important tool for the cheap oscilloscope DSO-138 and enabling deeper insights into the signal characteristics.
+The tool plots the signal on the oscilloscope after it was sent through the serial port (via USB-TTL converter) and its Fast Fourier Transform (FFT), providing an important tool for the cheap oscilloscope DSO-138 and enabling deeper insights into the signal characteristics.

-This repository is based on [DLO-138_plotter](https://github.com/HummusPrince/DLO-138_plotter) by the HummusPrince, and is published because me and some other users (see [here](https://github.com/ardyesp/DLO-138/issues/23)) were unable to run the original DLO-138_plotter on the Linux.
-This tool fixes this issue by better serial input reading.
+This repository is based on [DLO-138_plotter](https://github.com/HummusPrince/DLO-138_plotter) by HummusPrince, and is published because I and some other users (see [here](https://github.com/ardyesp/DLO-138/issues/23)) were unable to run the original DLO-138_plotter on Linux.
+This tool fixes this issue by implementing better serial input reading (using a buffer).

 ## Prerequisites, Installation

 Requirements for the tool to run are:.
  - DSO-138 (or DLO-138 modification)
- - USB-to-USB converter
+ - USB-to-TTL converter
  - [pyserial](https://pyserial.readthedocs.io/en/latest/index.html), [numpy](https://numpy.org/install/), [scipy](https://scipy.org/install/), [matplotlib](https://matplotlib.org/stable/install/index.html)